Skip to main content

 NAGA is a social trading and investing broker owned by The NAGA Group AG, a listed company on the Frankfurt Stock Exchange.
 It allows you to copy top investors’ trades or invest in global financial markets.
 You can trade worldwide Stocks, ETFs, Cryptocurrencies, Futures, Forex, and CFDs on Indices and Stocks.

-ZuluTrade | Social trading focusing on forex
+ZuluTrade | Social trading focusing on Forex

 ZuluTrade is the second largest social trading network, specialising in forex copy trading.
 You can trade currency pairs and popular cryptocurrencies using Manual Trade or CopyTrade.
 Makes it easy to find “Leaders” to copy based on risk, outlook, and how much you can invest.

-Trading212 | Social trading using AutoInvest & Pies
+Trading 212 | Social trading using AutoInvest & Pies

 An online broker offering real stocks, ETFs, and CFDs across various asset classes.
 Copy trading isn’t at the core of this broker’s offering, but the ‘AutoInvest’ and ‘Pies’ features mean you can copy other investors’ Pies.